lostella/ISF-2020-Deep-Learning-Workshop/index.md

 Knowledge of forecasting, basic statistical and machine learning knowledge are a pre-requistite.
 For the practical material, Python programming knowledge is essential.

-The hands-on segment will require Jupyter to be installed, with a Python 3.6 or 3.7 kernel.
+The hands-on session will require Python 3.6 or 3.7, with Jupyter installed.
-The required packages are installed with the following commands. *Note: these may vary depending on your OS and Python distribution.*
+The required packages are installed with the following commands (*note: these may vary depending on your OS and Python distribution*).

 ```
 pip install --upgrade mxnet==1.6.0 torch==1.6.0